Fishing Lure Packaging: Reduce Damage, Returns & Costs with Smart Design

 Did you know this shocking truth?
 An industry study says 3-4 per cent of shipped packages arrive damaged during transit, with small rigid products facing a higher risk due to vibration and compression.

 In fishing lure packaging, this often results in paint chipping or hook scarring.
+High-quality blister packaging systems help reduce internal movement, improve retail visibility, and protect delicate lure finishes during transit.
 Around 34 per cent of packaging-related returns are caused by transit damage, not product failure, making protective lure packaging a critical quality factor.

 This damage does not happen on the water.
 It happens in packaging, storage, and transit.

-Proper lure packaging directly controls hook movement, surface abrasion, vibration, and long-term material stress.
+Proper lure packaging directly controls hook movement, surface abrasion, vibration, and long-term material stress through tamper evident packaging and secure sealing solutions that improve product protection throughout shipping and retail handling.
 In this blog, we have explained how proper fishing lure packaging prevents hook damage and paint chipping.

 Why Hook Damage and Paint Chipping Occur in the First Place